rikuslv/aniem-website/README.md

-Hey everyone, frst install or chack my code, please read this:
+Hey everyone, first install or chack my code, please read this:

 Correct file to open website it is ~anime_site.html